Key takeaways

 Common side effects of Linzess

-Linzess can cause side effects just like any other medication can, and for many people with IBS-C or CIC, the benefits of taking it will outweigh any side effects they may experience.
-Here are the most common side effects of Linzess
+For many adults with IBS-C or CIC and children with functional constipation, the benefits of taking it often outweigh the potential side effects.
+Here are the most common side effects of Linzess:

 Serious side effects of Linzess

-In rare cases, Linzess can cause more serious side effects that may require medical attention:
+In rare cases, Linzess can cause serious side effects that may require medical attention.

 Severe diarrhea

 If you’re taking Linzess and start to have diarrhea that worsens or won’t go away, especially if you have bloody or black stools, then you should stop taking Linzess and contact your doctor to see if continuing the medication is right for you.
-Your doctor can provide medical advice on what to do.
-In rare cases, severe diarrhea can lead to dizziness or fainting, and hospitalization may be necessary in order to replace lost electrolytes from dehydration.
+Your healthcare provider can provide medical advice on what to do.
+In rare cases, severe diarrhea can lead to dizziness or fainting, and hospitalization may be necessary to replace lost electrolytes from dehydration.

 Weight loss

-Some people who take Linzess for chronic constipation may experience weight loss.
-This may be because the medication can cause diarrhea and the loss of water and electrolytes from the body, which can lead to weight loss if it isn’t treated right away.
-Diarrhea often begins within the first two weeks of taking Linzess, and in placebo-controlled trials, about 20% of people with IBS-C experienced diarrhea in comparison to placebo groups that did not receive the medication.
-Some mild diarrhea is common, but if you experience severe diarrhea while taking Linzess, you should stop taking it and call your doctor right away.
+Weight changes are not a side effect reported in placebo-controlled trials with Linzess.
+However, because the medication can cause diarrhea, some people may experience weight loss.
+Diarrhea can lead to a loss of water and electrolytes from the body, which may contribute to weight loss if it isn’t treated right away.
+If you experience severe diarrhea while taking Linzess, you should stop taking it and call your doctor right away.
 This is especially important for older adults who may be more prone to dehydration.

 How long do Linzess side effects last?

 Note: Linzess is not a laxative and does not start working immediately.
-Most people will begin to feel relief from their chronic constipation symptoms about a week after starting Linzess, and IBS-C patients typically see improvements in their medical condition over the course of 12 weeks.
+Most people will start to feel relief from their chronic constipation symptoms about a week after starting Linzess.
+The manufacturer suggests IBS-C patients typically see improvements in their medical condition over 12 weeks.

 Linzess contraindications & warnings

-Linzess shouldn’t be taken by pediatric patients younger than 18 years of age because its safety and efficacy for this age group hasn’t been properly established.
-For children younger than the age of 6, Linzess shouldn’t be used at all because it can cause severe dehydration.
+Although Linzess is approved in children aged 6 to 17 years old with functional constipation, it’s not approved for all children.
+Linzess shouldn’t be taken by pediatric patients younger than 2 years of age because its safety and efficacy for this age group haven’t been established.
+Linzess may cause severe dehydration in young children.

 Linzess should be avoided during pregnancy or while breastfeeding unless its use is approved by a doctor.
-Linzess has not been adequately studied in pregnant women.
-There is no human data available to suggest that Linzess causes fetal harm or would be harmful to infants if it passes into breast milk, but it should not be used unless the benefits outweigh the risks.
+Animal studies suggest Linzess may harm an unborn baby.
+However, Linzess has not been adequately studied in pregnant women.
+Although there is no human data available to suggest that Linzess causes fetal harm or is harmful to infants if it passes into breast milk, it should not be used unless the benefits outweigh the risks.

-Elderly patients over the age of 65 should be carefully monitored while taking Linzess.
+Older adults over 65 should be carefully monitored while taking Linzess.
 The effects of Linzess have not been specifically studied in this population.
 No dose adjustment is required, but elderly patients may have higher rates of liver and kidney problems that require more caution while taking this medication.

 Linzess interactions

-Laxatives such as sodium phosphate, magnesium citrate, and polyethylene glycol should be avoided when starting Linzess because they may increase the likelihood of diarrhea.
-If you take certain medications while taking Linzess you may increase your risk of getting dehydrated, so it’s best to give your healthcare provider a list of all the medications (including prescription drugs, over-the-counter medicine, and supplements) you’re taking so he or she can tell you if there’s anything you shouldn’t take.
+Laxatives such as sodium phosphate, magnesium citrate, and polyethylene glycol should be avoided when starting Linzess because they can increase the risk of diarrhea and dehydration.
+Other medications like diuretics can also increase the risk of dehydration.
+Therefore, it’s best to consult your healthcare provider about all your medications, including prescription drugs, over-the-counter medicine, and supplements.

 How to avoid Linzess side effects